GrupoDiana/BRT-Documentation/docs/osc/resources.md

 BeRTA receives: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`

-BeRTA sends back to the sender: `control actionResult /resources/loadHRTF HRTF1 true success` or `control actionResult /resources/loadHRTF HRTF1 false error: Can not find the file`.
+BeRTA sends back to the sender: `control actionResult /resources/loadHRTF HRTF1 true HRTF HRTF1 loaded successfully, with a spatial resolution of 5, from the file: c:/tmp/hrtf.sofa` or `control actionResult /resources/loadHRTF HRTF1 false HRTF sofa file couldn't be loaded from HRTF1;`.

 BeRTA sends an echo to all subscribiers excepting the sender: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`